-All of the pictures within the web site galleries are of wild animals taken in their natural environments.
-None of the photos were taken of captive, zoo or animals on a game farm.
-I believe in the integrity of a wildlife photograph, so when you view a critter in one of my galleries you know it was not caged or staged.
+All of the pictures within the web site galleries are of wild animals, taken in their natural environments.
+None of the photos were taken of captive, zoo or animals on a game farm or rehab facility.
+I believe in the integrity of a wildlife photograph, so when you view a critter in one of my galleries, you know it was not caged or staged.
 All the images on this site are certainly for your viewing pleasure.
 Please keep in mind though, they are the sole property of Ken Conger Photography.
-Some may tell you different, but just becasue it is on the web, all the images are still protected by the U.S. and International Copyright Laws.
+Some may tell you different, but just because it is on the web, all the images are still protected by the U.S. and International Copyright Laws.
 They shall not to be downloaded or reproduced by any means without the formal written permission of Ken Conger.
 Use of these photographs may not be made in any form (including website applications) without prior written permission and/or payment.
 It is prohitibited to create any derivative of any photographs without prior written permission from Ken Conger Photography.
 Thanks in advance for respecting my work.